toralf/torutils/dashboards/README.md

 To scrape metrics from a remote Prometheus while avoiding unauthorized requests from outside use [this](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup-snowflake/tasks/firewall.yaml#L10) Ansible role.
 Whilst this solution lacks encryption (as a separate NGinx would provide) this solution is sane IMO if all systems run in the same providers network.

-## Scraping DDoS metrics

-The upload of DDoS metrics is made by the help of [node_exporter](https://github.com/prometheus/node_exporter).